ganhj99/ganhj99/README.md

 - 🔭 I’m currently working on a small project which streamline the process of order management.
 - 🌱 I’m currently learning front-end framework (ReactJS) to integrate with back-end technology.
-- 👯 I’m looking to collaborate on .NET related projects which uses MVC design pattern.
+- 👯 I’m looking to collaborate on .NET related projects.
 - 📫 How to reach me: hj@ganhj.dev

 <!--